Dspiper/bikesharing/README.md

 ### User Trips by Gender by Weekday
 <img width="1008" alt="Screen Shot 2021-05-08 at 4 35 49 PM" src="https://user-images.githubusercontent.com/77817870/117556227-7b0d3200-b01b-11eb-926b-3c8362ce75dd.png">
-The result of the visualization above shows that the most rides are taken by male and female subscribers on Thurday.
+The result of the visualization above shows that the most rides are taken by male and female subscribers on Thursday.
 The most rides for unknown customers are taken on Saturday.

 ## Summary:
 We found that most rides are taken by male and female subscribers with the length of most trips ranging between 5 and 6 minutes.
 The most popular day and time for male and female subscribers is Thursday between 5pm and 7pm.
 Most rides taken by unknown customers were on Saturday at noon, which is likely caused by tourism.